 |Insomnia||Hyperactivity||High Blood Pressure|

 |High Cholesterol||Food cravings||Candida (Thrush)|

-In addition, Nutritional Therapy can support couples looking to optimise their fertility through pre-conceptual planning; athletes wanting to optimise their performance; individuals interested in ensuring their nutritional status is as good as it could be.
+In addition, Nutritional Therapy can support couples looking to optimise their fertility through pre-conceptual planning; athletes wanting to optimise their performance; individuals interested in ensuring their nutritional status is at its peak performance.